-Annotated Reference List (100/800).
-An APA style list of at least 5 empirical sources with a 200 - 250 word notation that contains a summary, assessment, and evaluation of each source.
-Your annotated reference list will help you create your problem statement and background literature (introduction section).
-Only two of these initial sources may be webpages, seven (4) must be empirical articles.
-Consult an APA manual before submission.
-Length: typically $\sim 3\ 1/2 - 4\ 1/2$ pgs.
-Although many of the articles on your initial list will remain the same, as you find your remaining five sources you may realize that some of them are not as relevant as you originally assumed.
+10. Annotated Reference List & Design Statement (125/800).
+An APA style annotated reference list (N = 10) with a 200 - 250 word notation that contains a summary, assessment, and evaluation of each five of the sources.
+You will also submit a design statement for potential studies that you could conduct, along with a potential title for each one.
+Your annotated reference list will help you think about a potential PSY 499 Research Project topic.
+Only two of these initial sources may be webpages, seven (4) must be empirical articles. \Consult an APA manual before submission.
+Length: typically ~ 4 - 5 pgs.
+Although many of the articles on your preliminary reference list will remain the same, as you find your remaining five sources you may realize that some of them are not as relevant as you originally assumed.
 As such, you may need to find different sources.

-Example File Name: Jones_L_385_6_AnnBiB
+Example File Name: Jones\L\385\10\AnnRefList